-All Trustees agreed this year with the decision to invest with Cazenove Charities, part of Cazenove Capital, to reduce the workload of Trustees and family associates and to ensure ethical investment.
-This was the lowest cost in terms of charges and Cazenove had a strong track record of delivering returns.
+All Trustees agreed this year to continue with the decision to invest with Cazenove Charities, part of Cazenove Capital, to reduce the workload of Trustees and family associates and to ensure ethical investment.
+This was the lowest cost in terms of charges and Cazenove have demonstrated a strong track record of delivering returns.
+The Orp Foundation continues to partner with Tridos Bank.